Bitcoin in Layman's Terms

-Without getting too technical, here’s how it works: When somebody sends a bitcoin to somebody else a transaction has been made on the ledger.
+Without getting too technical, here’s how it works: When somebody sends a bitcoin, or a fraction of, to somebody else a transaction has been made on the ledger.
 It is then picked up by the network of nodes who send it on to the miners.
-Once a miner has picked up the transaction it cryptographically processes the data and adds it to its other recent transactions.
+Once a miner has picked up the transaction it cryptographically processes the data and adds it to its other recent transactions

 Every ten minutes or so, using the most secure hashing algorithm SHA_256, the miner shrinks the group of transactions into a hash of 256 bits.
 The cryptographic hash becomes what is known as a block.
 The block is then sent back to the network of nodes that need to agree that all transactions in the block are legitimate and that the hash agrees with the previous block on the chain.
 This is known as Proof of Work.
 Once consensus is agreed between the nodes, the block is added to the chain and 12.5 new bitcoins are minted and sent to the miners as reward.
 The miners are also rewarded with the transaction costs.

 How Secure is Bitcoin?

 Can a rogue transaction or block be added to the chain by a fraudulent miner or node?
 I hear you say.
 Well, the answer is that it is technically possible, but highly unlikely.
 Remember all the thousands of nodes have the Bitcoin protocol installed and they will automatically refuse any rogue block.
 If somebody tries to manually corrupt the transactions their node’s version of the blockchain will not align with the public version and be refused part of the public chain.

 What’s more, it would take a conglomerate of miners (or billions of dollars worth of computing power) to seize control of 51% of the blockchain to have any chance of trying to manipulate the blockchain.
 Then they would have to get around the nodes’ consensus to have any chance.